Alaska Bear Viewing Trips

 One very popular way to increase your chances of seeing a bear in Alaska is to take a fly out fishing trip or a flight seeing tour.
 By getting up in the air and visiting more remote areas, one increases their odds considerably of seeing a bear.

 Perhaps the most consistent place to view brown bears in Alaska, rather than Brooks Falls on the McNeil River, is Wolverine Creek where it flows into Big River Lake.
 This is on the west side of Cook Inlet and a short 20-minute flight.
-This is definitely our most popular full-day fly out fishing trip.
+This is definitely our most popular full-day Alaska fly-in fishing trip.

 Another likely way to see a bear during your stay is to take a 1-hour flight seeing tour on the Kenai Peninsula or the West Side of Cook Inlet.
-We can arrange custom flight seeing tours for minimum parties of two to large groups.
+We can arrange custom flight seeing Alaska Bear Viewing Trips for minimum parties of two to large groups.

 “Bear” in mind that although bears are wild animals and potentially dangerous, when treated with the proper amount of respect and common sense, they pose little or no threat to humans.
 Great measures and concerns are taken not to disturb bears in their natural environment and all of our bear viewing is done with the utmost professionalism and safety.

-Mark Glassmaker is the Lodge Owner Representative of the Wolverine Creek Management Committee and has been proud to contribute toward ensuring one of the Alaska’s most unique bear viewing and fishing destinations remains safe for both visitors and bears.
+Mark Glassmaker is the Lodge Owner Representative of the Wolverine Creek Management Committee and has been proud to contribute toward ensuring one of the Alaska’s most unique Alaska Bear Viewing Trips and fishing destinations remains safe for both visitors and bears.